aknvictor/writingskils/writing.md

 This allows CLIP to perform classification tasks **without labeled training data**, using only the **textual descriptions** of the classes.

+Beyond classification, CLIP enables other tasks like retrieval and visual question answering.
+For instance, given a query like "a photo of a beach at sunset", CLIP can rank thousands of images by their similarity to this phrase, all without fine-tuning.
+This flexibility comes from the shared embedding space, where semantically similar text and image pairs are pulled closer during training.

+---

 The central puzzle: if we optimize prompts on training data (e.g., via greedy search), why don't we overfit?
 And can we predict how well a prompt will do on test data?

 The answer lies in applying PAC-Bayes theory to the **space of discrete text prompts**.
 This isn't new theory — it's a classical tool that provides generalization guarantees by balancing: